 Digital spending has always been an area of debate in almost every single company worldwide.
-The prominence of digital world, thanks to social media and the internet is a key factor.
+The prominence of the digital world, thanks to social media and the internet is a key factor.

 Not surprisingly, 79% of the respondents have disclosed that they are planning to increase digital budgets owing to the current market scenario which is hugely influenced by social media.
 Around 37% said they would spend somewhere between 10-24% of their overall budget on digital.
 However, 2% of the respondents still showed disappointment over digital marketing.

 With the rising popularity of internet usage and the increase in the time spent over social media in the Asia-Pacific region; marketers are directing their focus towards the digital world.
 As a result of this, 66% respondents could see greater opportunities by increasing their spending on digital.
 Further, 63% of the respondents agreed that digital marketing performance has improved considerably as the results they are achieving are above average.

 In the survey, a total of 18 questions were asked to the 648 marketers across industries in the APAC region.

 The key takeaways from the study are listed below:

 - In comparison to other companies in the APAC region, 36% said that their company’s performance was average while 23% saw scope for improvement.

 - 50% of all the respondents consider Budget Limitations as the main challenge while executing digital marketing strategy.